Product Strategy Framework

 Unique Value Proposition

-• Value proposition design: I craft clear, compelling statements of value that resonate with target customers
+• Value proposition design: Crafting clear, compelling statements of value that resonate with target customers

-• Competitive differentiation: I identify and emphasize unique advantages over alternative solutions
+• Competitive differentiation: Identifying and emphasizing unique advantages over alternative solutions

-• Message testing: I validate value propositions with target customers to ensure they resonate
+• Message testing: Validating value propositions with target customers to ensure they resonate

-• Positioning refinement: I iterate on the value proposition based on customer feedback and competitive landscape
+• Positioning refinement: Iterating on the value proposition based on customer feedback and competitive landscape

-"For our project management platform targeting creative agencies, I developed and tested multiple value proposition statements.
+"For a project management platform targeting creative agencies, the team developed and tested multiple value proposition statements.
 The winning proposition was: 'The first project management platform designed specifically for creative workflows, helping agencies deliver client work 40% faster with built-in approval processes and resource allocation that adapts to shifting priorities.'
-This proposition scored highest in customer testing because it directly addressed the core pain point (slow delivery due to approval bottlenecks) while emphasizing our unique functionality for creative workflows—a key differentiator from general project management tools."
+This proposition scored highest in customer testing because it directly addressed the core pain point (slow delivery due to approval bottlenecks) while emphasizing the unique functionality for creative workflows—a key differentiator from general project management tools."

 Layer 5